Griffon26/taserver/README.md

 This software allows anyone to host the servers that are needed to play Tribes Ascend multiplayer games.

+To talk about this project join the [discord server](https://discordapp.com/invite/8enekHQ).

 ### Joining games

 If you just want to join games on the login server hosted by me (Griffon26), then